-Red Maple in fall Photo courtesy of NetPS Plant Finder

-$\frac{\text{info@plants-unlimited.com}}{207.594.7754}$ P.O.
-Box 374 629 Commercial St. Rockport, Maine 04856 Planting & Growing Red Maple will grow to be about 50 feet tall at maturity, with a spread of 40 feet.
+Somerset Red Maple Photo courtesy of NetPS Plant Finder Landscape Attributes Somerset Red Maple is a deciduous tree with a shapely oval form.
+Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.
+This is a relatively low maintenance tree, and should only be pruned in summer after the leaves have fully developed, as it may 'bleed' sap if pruned in late winter or early spring.
+It has no significant negative characteristics.
+Somerset Red Maple is recommended for the following landscape applications; - Accent - Shade info@plants-unlimited.com 207.594.7754 P.O.
+Box 374 629 Commercial St. Rockport, Maine 04856 Planting & Growing Somerset Red Maple will grow to be about 50 feet tall at maturity, with a spread of 40 feet.
 It has a high canopy with a typical clearance of 7 feet from the ground, and should not be planted underneath power lines.
 As it matures, the lower branches of this tree can be strategically removed to create a high enough canopy to support unobstructed human traffic underneath.
 It grows at a medium rate, and under ideal conditions can be expected to live for 80 years or more.
 This tree should only be grown in full sunlight.
 It is quite adaptable, prefering to grow in average to wet conditions, and will even tolerate some standing water.
 It is not particular as to soil type, but has a definite preference for acidic soils, and is subject to chlorosis (yellowing) of the foliage in alkaline soils.
 It is somewhat tolerant of urban pollution.
-This species is native to parts of North America.
+This is a selection of a native North American species.